-Tune in to Facebook live on Tuesdays for our art programming.
-There will be live sessions with our camp staff where they show you the arts of camp!
+Tune in for our art programming.
+These were live sessions with our camp staff where they showed you the arts of camp!

 Join Nona to learn how to make a God's Eye—a classic Girl Scout camp craft.
 All you'll need is two sticks and some yarn!

 Bring your friendship string and join Ziggy as she teaches you how to make some super awesome friendship bracelets.

 No adventure is complete without exploring the outdoors.
 Join us as we take you through the trails of our camps—with a twist!
 Each hike we’ll share some activities you can do on your own, wherever you are.

 Hike the newly updated Turtle Ridge trail as we identify trees and plants using leaves and do a few activities along the way.